lore473/VirtualSuspectJoannaInterrogation/README.md

 # VirtualSuspectLambda
-Code for the Skill Service of the Virtual Suspect Alexa Skill, which I am developing as part of my Master's Thesis
+Code for the Skill Service of the Virtual Suspect Alexa Skill, developed by Gonçalo Baptista and continued by Lourenço Cortesão